 On the flip side, training and supervising an inexperienced and immature intern could turn out to be costly.
 When interviewing a prospective intern candidate, be sure to look for qualities of punctuality, maturity, and professionalism in addition to assessing an intern’s level of competence.

 Internships as a Recruiting Tool

 More than ever, companies today are looking at internships as a great recruiting tool.
 In fact, some organizations hire interns with the sole purpose of training future full-time employees.
 And that’s because internships can be a dependable way to find someone who will be a good and productive fit for your organization.
 At the same time, it allows interns a chance to see if they enjoy working in a particular field and to determine if your company is a good professional and cultural fit.

 Most interns at for-profit companies are paid at least the minimum wage these days.
-That’s due in part to the requirements under the US Fair Labor Standards Act, which in many cases considers interns as employees who must be paid.
-The “primary beneficiary test”.
-Those seven factors are:that whether or not an intern needs to be paid depends on seven factors that determine the primary beneficiary of the work.
-This is known as the
+That’s due in part to the requirements under the U.S. Fair Labor Standards Act (FLSA), which in many cases considers interns as employees who must be paid.
+The courts have determined that whether or not an intern needs to be paid depends on seven factors that determine the primary beneficiary of the work.
+This is known as the “primary beneficiary test.”
+Those seven factors are:

 - The extent to which the internship provides training that would be similar to that which would be given in an educational environment, including the clinical and other hands-on training provided by educational institutions.